Murtaza01/obsidian-vault/homework/poetry/poetry_exam2.md

 # Edmund Spenser

-Spenserian Stanza: A nine-line stanza invited by Edmund,the rhyme scheme (abab bcbc c), the lines were pentameter, expect for the last one, which was hexameter.
+Spenserian Stanza: A nine-line stanza invited by Edmund,the rhyme scheme is (abab bcbc c), the first 8 lines are pentameter, and the last one is hexameter.

 Edmund used the Spenserian stanza in his epic poem The Faerie Queene.